arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 ```

 Amazing!
 It works!
 You have actually invented a very generic
-Parser-powered function application ever.
-As you guess, the
+Parser-powered function application.
+I did not introduce `pure'` as a
-combination of `pure'` and `<*>` is what conventionally defines
+coincidence: in fact, the combination of `pure'` and `<*>` is what
-Applicative Functors.
-You are just one last step from inventing monads.
+conventionally defines Applicative Functors.
+from discovering monads.

-But first, let's put `<*>` into play to build real powerful parsers.
+Let's put `<*>` into play to build real powerful parsers.

 ## Fancy dates